syncfusion-content/blazor-docs/blazor/pdfviewer-2/annotation/free-text-annotation.md

 @code {
     SfPdfViewer2 Viewer;
-    public string DocumentPath { get; set; } = "wwwroot/Data/PDF_Succinctly.pdf";
+    public string DocumentPath { get; set; } = "wwwroot/Data/Free_Text_Annotation.pdf";

     public async void AddFreeTextAnnotationAsync(MouseEventArgs args)
     {
         PdfAnnotation annotation = new PdfAnnotation();
         // Set the annotation type of free text annotation.Type = AnnotationType.FreeText;
-        // Set the PageNumber starts from 0.So, if set 2 it repersent the page 3. annotation.PageNumber = 2;
+        // Set the PageNumber starts from 0.
+So, if set 0 it repersent the page 1. annotation.PageNumber = 0;

         // Bound of the free text annotation annotation.Bound = new Bound();